 Shown below: Spleen 6, Triple Heater 5, Colon 4 can all be reached to stimulate or press by hand.

 Colon 4 is the most well known meridian point for headaches and migraine.

 This is the point in the web of the hand between the index finger and thumb.

 This point can be quite painful and may also stimulate you to have a bowel movement very quickly.

 Is this too much information?
 Sorry – but you might as well know now before you try it and be prepared, if you know what I mean!

 There are other ways to find relief.
 This combination works for me.
-Give them a try.
+Give one a try.

 Please leave comments below to share your effective migraine relief secrets with other readers.
 Or even better share your story with us.

 Migraine Relief Without Drugs